DiaAzul/Posh-Predictive-Text/README.md

 brings the same capability to the PowerShell command line interface for common CLI tools used within the software development and data science community.

+PoshPredictiveText provides suggested completions:

+- When a partial argument is entered and the `tab` key is pressed.
+Successive suggestion appear each time the `tab` key is pressed.
+- Pressing `ctrl` + `space` display a popup list of options with tooltips.
+- If PSReadLine options `-PredictionSource` is set to use the plugin and `-PredictionViewStyle` is set to `ListView` then suggestions will appear below the command line.

 ## Supported Command Line Tools

 Predictive text is available for the following commands line tools.